Skip to content

 Here’s the deal.
 Everyone is trying to make the most of their ability to record their personal vehicle use as a business expense, and in response, the ATO is doing their best to minimise the eligible criteria.

-When you’re a client of ours, you won’t have to worry too much – we make sure you always claim the right amount.
-But regardless, let’s explore how the system works.
+When you’re a client of ours, you won’t have to worry too much as we make sure you always claim the right amount.
+But regardless, let’s explore how motor vehicle expenses work.

 Motor vehicles for employees, sole traders and partnerships

-If your vehicle is used solely for business or work purposes, all motor vehicle expenses (fuel, maintenance, servicing, insurance, registration, replacement tyres, and similar) can be claimed as expenses.
+If your vehicle is used solely for business or work purposes, all motor vehicle expenses (e.g. fuel, maintenance, servicing, insurance, registration, replacement tyres, and similar) can be claimed as expenses.

-But business purposes don’t include school drop-offs, going to the supermarket, or even travelling between home and your regular place of work.
-The only possible exception here is when your home also acts as your office and you have no fixed place of work..
+However, business purposes doesn't include school drop-offs, going to the supermarket, picking up the mail, or even travelling between home and your regular place of work.

-When an employee, sole trader or partnership chooses to use a business vehicle privately, too, the costs need to be separated.
+When an employee, sole trader or partnership chooses to use a business vehicle is used privately, the costs need to be separated.

 One reporting option is keeping a logbook